-For the 2018-2019 academic year, tuition for a WUE recipient at Western will be approximately $9,582.
 The WUE is our most prestigious non-resident scholarship and is highly competitive.
 Typically, the top 10-15% of our incoming first-year students from participating states are granted this tuition waiver based on their academic performance.
 Unlike many universities participating in the WUE program, we do not limit or restrict the majors students can pursue while enrolled at Western.

 Selection for this scholarship is based on information provided in the application for admission, including unweighted cumulative GPA and standardized test scores.
 Past recipients have a 3.9 GPA, and a 30 ACT or 1400 SAT on average and have taken rigorous coursework throughout high school.
 Please note, the WUE cannot be combined with other out-of-state scholarships

 First-year applicants who are residents of Alaska, Arizona, California, Colorado, the Commonwealth of the Northern Mariana Islands (CNMI), Guam, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah or Wyoming may be considered for the WUE at Western.